HL7/davinci-deqm/input/pagecontent/change-notes.md

     - Add [`MeasureReport.group.population.count` as 0..1 Must Support](StructureDefinition-indv-measurereport-deqm.html#profile) for individual report profile. ([FHIR-27862](https://jira.hl7.org/browse/FHIR-27862))
     - Add [guidance on standard error response](datax.html#usage-1) to the various transactions described in the framework. ([FHIR-18720](https://jira.hl7.org/browse/FHIR-18720))
     - Clarified retrospective reporting definition ([FHIR-28993](https://jira.hl7.org/browse/FHIR-28993))

 ### Changes and Updates for version 2.1.0

+STU3 Ballot for FHIR R4 Version of the DEQM IG.

 1. Added content for Gaps in Care Reporting
     - Updated Home Page about Gaps in Care Reporting and added new glossary and acronym